Dividend tax rates UK in 2022/23: A guide24 Jan 2023

 Those who are self-employed will most likely need to use their Self Assessment to inform HMRC of dividend earnings as anything over £10,000 must be included in the individual’s tax return.

-For those earning under £10,000 in dividends, they will be required to contact HMRC directly, or through their accountant, and have their tax code changed.
+If you earn under £10,000 in dividends, you will need to contact HMRC directly, or through your accountant, and have your tax code changed.

 To issue dividends, your company must first be making sufficient profit to cover the dividend payments.
 Paying dividends is illegal if you don’t.
-Dividends are usually paid from profits after you have accounted for Corporation Tax.
+You usually pay dividends from profits after accounting for Corporation Tax.

-The pool of profits available for dividend payments can grow over a period of years if you and any fellow directors choose not to distribute profits and retain them in the business.
+The pool of profits available for dividend payments can grow over a period of years if you and your fellow directors choose not to distribute profits and retain them in the business.

-If you decide to take dividends or issue them to other directors or shareholders, you must hold a meeting of directors and ‘declare a dividend’.
-That decision must be minuted and you must retain a record of the decision.
+If you decide to take dividends or issue them to other directors or shareholders, you must hold a meeting of directors and ‘declare a dividend.'
+You must minute that decision and retain a record of it.

-Dividends can be issued at any time during your financial year and you must issue and retain copies of dividend vouchers to cover:
+You can issue dividends at any time during your financial year, and you must issue and retain copies of dividend vouchers to cover:

 Your company name